diegoriver/diabetes3/README.md

-# Project for the Challenge "AB InBev MLOps Challenge v7"
+# Project for diabetes's detection"

 For this challenge, a DIABETES PREDICTION SYSTEM WITH A DEEP NEURONAL NETWORK was developed.